AndrewLamWARC/react-state-demos/readme.md

 1. Add a todo task and expect the task to be added to UI.

-2. Each "active" todo can be either "done" or "not dome".
+2. Each "active" todo can be either "done" or "not done".
 The doneness of each task can be toggled using a checkbox.

 3. Delete a todo task and expect the task to be removed from UI.